mlhilhan/TranslationMobileApp/README.md

   - `App.js`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.

-## Splash screen customization

-To customize the splash screen (logo and background color) use the CLI provided in the [official docs](https://github.com/zoontek/react-native-bootsplash#assets-generation).

 ## Setup environments